bnjns/rich-slack-statuses/readme.md

     <br>
 </p>

+> [!WARNING]
+> This app has been deprecated and is no longer under active development.
+See <https://github.com/bnjns/rich-chat-statuses> as an alternative.

 ## 🧐 About

 For companies that use Slack for communication, your status is an extremely powerful tool to help let others know your